hzget/hzget.github.io/notes/english/abstract.md

 There's definitely a growing threat of global warming.
 To protect the atmosphere, we should take actions as well as press forward on scientific research.

+***Text 3*** :
+Present research shows that dreams help to work through negative feelings generated during the day.
+And a leading authority suggests that the process can be brought under conscious control with special exercise.